-3.3.1 Parameter optimization
+3.3.2 Parameter optimization

-Optimal values for fr, maxf, mr and maxm varied more across bootstrap iterations of the models fit with NRdorsal than NRflipper (Table 2), resulting in generally higher levels of uncertainty associated with models based on NRdorsal than NRflipper (Figure 3). fr values were highly variable in both models, resulting in a high degree of uncertainty in modeling the NR of smaller (< 6 m) whales (Figure 3).
-Still, the divergence in NR between males and females after chm was consistently more pronounced in models based on NRflipper, partly because large males (> 13.
-7 m) had disproportionately higher NRflipper than the rest of individuals, while their NRdorsal are closer to those the general population (Figure 5).
-Estimates of asymptote parameters (maxf and maxm) were generally less variable than growth parameters (fr and mr), although some iterations of NRdorsal models resulted in distant outliers of the male-specific parameters (mr and maxm; Figure 4).
-For adult males, NRflipper seems to increase linearly with length (Figures 3 and 4), and thus that the logistic model is an unnecessary elaboration (also indicated by mr=~0; Table 2), and maxm is meaningless (indicated by maxm estimated to be impossibly greater than 1.0).
+Optimal fr values were highly variable across bootstrap iterations, resulting in a high degree of uncertainty in modelling the NRflipper of smaller (< 6 m) whales (Figures 4 & 5).
+Still, the divergence in NR between males and females after chm was consistently pronounced, partly because large males (> 13.
+7 m) had disproportionately higher NRflipper than the rest of individuals (Figure 5).
+Estimates of asymptote parameters (maxf and maxm) were generally less variable than growth parameters (fr and mr) for adult males (Figure 4).
+In fact, NRflipper seems to increase linearly with length (Figures 4 & 5), and thus the logistic model is an unnecessary elaboration (also indicated by mr=~0, Supplementary Table S1), and maxm is meaningless (indicated by maxm estimated to be impossibly greater than 1.0; Figure 4).